turingschool/front-end-curriculum/projects/linked-list.md

 - 1: The developer committed the code to version control in only a few commits.
 The evaluator cannot determine the evolution of the application.
 - 0: The application was not checked into version control.

+### HTML Style

 - 4: Developer is able to craft HTML that is semantically correct and clearly organized.
 There are zero instances where an instructor would recommend taking a different approach.
 Developer writes markup that is exceptionally clear and well-factored.
 Application is expertly organized and logically structured with with a clear, thoughtful use of tags and selectors.
-* 3:  Developer solves structural problems with a balance between conciseness and clarity.
+- 3:  Developer solves structural problems with a balance between conciseness and clarity.
 Developer can speak to choices made in the code and knows what every line of code and every tag and selector is doing.
-* 2:  Developer writes effective HTML, but does not write semantically correct and clearly organized code.
+- 2:  Developer writes effective HTML, but does not write semantically correct and clearly organized code.
 Application shows some effort to use semantically correct HTML, but the divisions are inconsistent or unclear.
 There are many un-semantic tags and unnecessary selectors and it is not clear to the evaluator what a given section of code represents visually.
 Developer cannot speak to every line of code.
-* 1:  Developer writes code with unnecessary tags, selectors, or nesting which do not increase clarity.
+- 1:  Developer writes code with unnecessary tags, selectors, or nesting which do not increase clarity.
 Developer writes code that is difficult to understand.
 Application markup shows poor structure with no understanding of semantics.

 ### CSS Style